 Sharing some of the responsibility for a motor vehicle accident in NYC won’t prevent you from recovering compensation.
 Fault won’t even be a factor when you file a claim to recover benefits from your insurance provider.
 New York has no-fault insurance laws, meaning you must seek benefits from your insurer first, regardless of who caused your accident.
 However, sharing fault will impact your ability to recover compensation from a negligent third party (or their insurance company).

 Under New York’s pure comparative fault system, your damages are less and directly proportional to your share of the blame.
-An example is when an injured person is not wearing a seat belt and is ejected from the vehicle.
-Ejection causes additional injuries, and the associated damages are deducted from the money the plaintiff (injured party) receives.
+An example is when an injured person is not wearing a seat belt.
+Ejection due to lack of a seatbelt causes additional injuries, and the associated damages are subtractable from the money the plaintiff (injured party) receives.

 Expect others to try to blame you.
-The more fault you’re assigned, the less money you’ll be able to get.
 Fighting back prevents the compensation you deserve from disappearing.
 The Platta Law Firm will be ready for the allegations made by others.
-Our New York car accident attorneys will stand up and ensure that no more fault is assigned to you than is appropriate.
-In the best-case scenario, we may completely disprove any claims for which you are blamed.
+We use sound methods to document fault and keep you from falsely being a scapegoat.

 How Does New York’s No-Fault Insurance Law Affect my Right to File a Lawsuit?